mubashirzamir/docker-compose-laravel/README.md

 NOTE: that the `COMPOSE_COMPOSER_VERSION` does not currently work.

-Next, navigate in your terminal to the directory you cloned this, and spin up the containers for the web server by running `docker-compose -f compose-development.yml --env-file .env.development up -d`.
+Next, navigate in your terminal to the directory you cloned this, and spin up the containers for the web server by running:

+- `docker-compose -f compose-development.yml --env-file .env-development up -d`

+Alternatively you can use the provided convenience script:

+- `./dev.sh`

 After that completes, follow the steps from the [src/README.md](src/README.md) file to get your Laravel project added in (or create a new blank one).